cilium/design-cfps/cilium/CFP-30235-xds-adapter.md

-Although it is out of scope for this specific CFP to provide complete solutions for either of these use cases, it will demonstrate the benefits of having an xDS adapter when developing a solution either of these use cases.
+Although it is out of scope for this specific CFP to provide complete solutions for either of these use cases, it will demonstrate the benefits of having an xDS adapter when developing a solution for either of these use cases.

 ### Use Cases